Do you want a better sex life?

 - I love it when you…explain what you like in the bedroom

 As with any part of a great marriage, sex is not ordinarily something that just happens and keeps getting better and better over time.
-It has to be talked about, cultivated, and experienced often in order to thrive.
+It must be talked about, cultivated, and experienced often to thrive.

-Continue to have these types of conversations on a regular basis to fan the flame of intimacy in your relationship.
+Continue to have these conversations regularly to fan the flame of intimacy in your relationship.

 Hans co-founded Marriage Revolution with his wife, Star, in 2010.
 He counsels couples in The Woodlands, TX, speaks at marriage conferences around the country, and provides leadership and direction to Marriage Revolution.